They spin and distort

 refutes the spin they try to put on it.

-the US military is clearly telling the truth about what happened,
+where the US military is clearly telling the truth,

-Assange seems entirely focused on damaging America and other counterjihad forces,
+Assange and Wikileaks seem primarily focused on damaging America and the western democracies,

-rather than damaging, say, the regimes of Iran and North Korea.
+rather than damaging, say, the regimes of Russia, China, Iran, Syria, North Korea.

 Former WikiLeaks Activists to Launch New Whistleblowing Site, 1 Dec 2010.